uyuni-project/uyuni-rfc/accepted/00000-ansible-integration.md

 ```
 "suseAnsibleController" (label, type, org_1)
-"suseAnsibleControllerConfig" (controller_id, parameter, value)
+"suseAnsibleControllerConfig" (control_node_id, parameter, value)
-"suseAnsibleControllerSystem" (system_id, controller_id)
+"suseAnsibleControllerSystem" (system_id, control_node_id)
-"suseAnsibleControllerPlaybook" (controller_id, local_path, content?)
+"suseAnsibleControllerPlaybook" (control_node_id, local_path, content?)
 ```

 And also create the new "ANSIBLE" entitlement, which should be an addon-entitlement compatible with Salt, Foreign and maybe also for a potential "Management/ANSIBLE" (traditional client) entitlement.
 Here is the [SQL script](https://github.com/meaksh/uyuni-hacks/blob/master/scripts/ansible/add_ansible_entitleme.sql) used for PoC demo.
 It's also needed to adapt the rhn databaste functions implemented in the DB.

 NOTE: The profile for a system with registered in Uyuni as "Foreign/ANSIBLE" does not look like as the one Salt/Traditional system, since most of the Uyuni features (channels, software profile, etc) are not implemented for neither "Foreign" nor "ANSIBLE" entitlements.
 In order to get the entire portfolio of Uyuni features for Salt minion, this "Foreign/ANSIBLE" systems would need to be transitioned to "Salt/ANSIBLE" minion.

-Notice also that the Ansible controller is not listed as systems list page, since there is not system entry for it, it would be shown in the respective new UI page for managing Ansible Controller.
+Notice also that the Ansible control node is not listed as systems list page, since there is not system entry for it, it would be shown in the respective new UI page for managing Ansible control nodes.

 #### New UI tabs & pages

 * Ansible
-* Ansible / Ansible Controllers list
+* Ansible / Ansible control nodes list
-* Ansible / Add new Ansible controller
+* Ansible / Add new Ansible control node
-* Ansible / View Ansible controller information & and visualize playbooks (would also allow triggering playbooks via "salt-ssh" in the controller)
+* Ansible / View Ansible control node information & and visualize playbooks (would also allow triggering playbooks via "salt-ssh" in the control node)

 or even create a new entry level on the menu as "Automation", something like: